mxrnx/fikaba/README.md

 # Fikaba
 Version 000011

-Fikaba is a fork of futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of futallaby, since futallaby has become abandonware.
+Fikaba is an imageboard engine forked from futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of futallaby, since futallaby has become abandonware.

 ~~So far, fikaba is database-compatible with futallaby 040103.
 I cannot promise it will stay this way, however.~~